Other faculty — Ph.D., The University of Texas at Austin

 She co-produced the documentary Born in Brazil (Nascendo no Brasil in Portuguese), which was based on her dissertation research in Porto Alegre and Natal, Brazil.
 Born in Brazil shows Brazilian women's childbirth experiences in a country with cesarean rates of over 25 percent in the public sector and 70 percent in the private sector.
 The film challenges assumptions that women want to deliver surgically and shows the incentives for doctors to perform them.
 Born in Brazil was shown on Brazilian public television as well as at film festivals and conferences in the US, Canada, Mexico, and Brazil.

 Hopkins teaches courses on health, reproduction, and demography.
-In Fall 2014, she will teach Reproduction: Social & Political Forces.
+In Spring 2015, she will teach the Sociology of Health & Illness and Women's Reproductive Health for NonScience Majors.

 "Oral Contraceptive Use on the U.S.-Mexico Border: A Qualitative Study."
 R03 HD047507